Top Oracle interview questions and answers

 - Server parameter file – Binary version

 Based on individual installations users can specify their individual initialization parameters.

 It is a file which has a binary nature and contains initialization parameter’s list.
 It is located machines where database server executes.
 Initialization parameters of server parameter file are persistent.

 It is the memory area which contains shared data like SQL statements shared pool and buffer cache, between all users.
 As soon as an Oracle database instance starts the SGA is allocated.
 Value changes become effective during subsequent startup.

-Every user is given particular attributes identified by a user name termed as user account.
-The below can be incorporated in the user attributes:
+Every user is given particular attributes identified by a username termed as a user account.
+The below can be incorporated into the user attributes:

 - Passwords to access database,